Chapter 8 : Nanbread?

 So I called.
-I was nervous enough as it was, and Lucy’s aggressive whisper of ‘If you say falafel!
+I was nervous enough as it was, and Lucy’s aggressive whisper of ‘If you say nanbread!
 And hang up, I will hurt you Rose’ did not help matters in the slightest, but I did call, and he did answer, and five nerve wracking minutes later I found myself agreeing to meet him for coffee at La Praline at three this afternoon.
 After hanging up and placing my phone back down on my desk – I feared that if I kept it in my hands I may squeeze it into metallic pulp – I turned to face Lucy, who was still seated on my bed and staring at me expectantly.

-“I do,” I said, walking over to my closet and pulling it open, “We’re meeting up for coffee at La Praline.
+“I do.”
+I said, walking over to my closet and pulling it open.
+“We’re meeting up for coffee at La Praline.
 Now I need to get ready for work.
 What are you doing today?”

-“I was thinking about lounging about the house in my underwear,” Lucy sighed, stretching out like a cat.
+“I was thinking about lounging about the house in my underwear.”
+Lucy sighed, stretching out like a cat.
 “Maybe read, finish knitting my beanie.”

-“It’s not a beanie, Luc, it’s a shapeless lump,” I told her kindly, pulling a pair of dark jeans and a colourful cardigan out and throwing them on the floor behind me.
+“It’s not a beanie, Luc, it’s a shapeless lump,” I told her kindly, pulling out a pair of dark jeans and a colourful cardigan and throwing them on the floor behind me.

-“You’ll wear it like an imbecile, that’s what,”
+“You’ll wear it like an imbecile, that’s what.”

 “Why are you like this?”

-“Don’t pretend to be sour at me, Rosie, I know that you’re secretly grateful,” She said knowingly.
+“Don’t pretend to be sour at me, Rosie, I know that you’re secretly grateful.”
+She said knowingly.
 I just scoffed, but she was partially right.
 If it weren’t for her, I wouldn’t have called Eddie and begun my plan for forgetting about Malfoy.
 But also, if it weren’t for her, I wouldn’t have to see Eddie at three this afternoon in a crowded French café.
 So it was one half anger, one half gratitude.
 I knew she meant well.

 When I got home that afternoon, it was to find the flat empty and silent.
 Al was at work, Ivy was probably still in that blasted exam, and Lucy… well, I didn’t want to know where Lucy was.